azimuth-cloud/azimuth-config/docs/repository/terraform.md

 #### GitLab

+!!! tip

+    This is the recommended option if you are using [GitLab](https://about.gitlab.com/) for your config repository.

-If you are using [GitLab](https://about.gitlab.com/) to host your configuration repository, either `gitlab.com` or self-hosted, you can use [GitLab-managed Terraform state](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html) to store the Terraform state for your environments.
+If you are using GitLab to host your configuration repository, either `gitlab.com` or self-hosted, you can use
+[GitLab-managed Terraform state](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html)
+to store the Terraform state for your environments.